lbryio/spec/index.md

 Multiple blobs may be combined into a *stream*.
 A stream may be a book, a movie, a CAD file, etc. All content on the network is shared as streams.
 Every stream begins with the *stream descriptor* blob, which contains a JSON list of the hashes and keys of the _[[content blobs]]_.
 The content blobs hold the actual content of the stream.
 Every stream ends with an empty content blob, to signify that the stream has finished (this is similar to a null-terminated string, and is necessary to support streaming content).

+#### How to Turn Files into Streams, and Vice Versa

 ### Download

-Data can be downloaded via one of two methods: the distriuted data network and from centralized blob providers.
+Data can be downloaded via one of two methods: the distributed data network and from centralized blob providers.

 #### Distributed Hash Table